 Heat pump vs. tankless water heaters

-Many people that consider heat pump water heaters also look at tankless water heaters (note: it’s common to hear people refer to one of these as an on demand water heater).
+Many people that consider heat pump water heaters also look at tankless water heaters (note: it’s common to hear people refer to these as an on demand water heater).
 That’s because both are more energy efficient than conventional gas and electric water heaters.
 Therefore both lead to savings over the long run.

 So how do heat pump hybrid water heaters compare to tankless water heaters?